crowdcent/numerblox/docs/evaluation.md

 ## Common Metrics

-The following metrics are included for `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator`:

 For both `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator` you can set a custom `metrics_list` with all metrics you want to compute.

 All valid metrics for `metrics_list` you can use are: